- What is Counseling@Northwestern?

 What is Counseling@Northwestern?

 Counseling@Northwestern is the online Master of Arts in Counseling Program from The Family Institute at Northwestern University.
-Featuring the same curriculum and academic requirements as the on-campus program, Counseling@Northwestern prepares students for a career in clinical mental health counseling through an emphasis on psychodynamic theory and therapist self-reflection.
+Featuring the same curriculum and academic requirements as the on-campus program, Counseling@Northwestern prepares students for a career in clinical mental health counseling as they learn various theoretical approaches and develop skills for self-reflective practice.

 How are The Family Institute and Northwestern University connected?

 The Family Institute (TFI) is a nonprofit organization that is independently funded and integrally linked to Northwestern University.
 TFI directs the University’s Center for Applied Psychological and Family Studies (CAPFS) in collaboration with Northwestern’s Graduate School and Office of Research.
-Through this relationship, students in the Counseling Program enjoy the full benefits of a Northwestern graduate education, and they graduate with degrees from The Graduate School.
+Through this relationship, students in the online Counseling Program enjoy the full benefits of a Northwestern education, graduating with a master’s degree from The Graduate School at Northwestern University.

 What is the difference between Counseling@Northwestern and the on-campus Master of Arts in Counseling Program?

-The primary difference is the mode of delivery — Counseling@Northwestern uses the latest online technology to deliver course content through live, face-to-face classes, enabling students to attend classes from anywhere with an Internet connection.
+The primary difference is the mode of delivery—Counseling@Northwestern uses a virtual campus to deliver course content through live, face-to-face classes, enabling students to attend classes from anywhere with an Internet connection.

-The online program is identical to the on-campus MA in Counseling Program in the following ways:
+The online program is similar to the on-campus MA in Counseling Program in the following ways:

 - Same academic standards and requirements

-- Same degree earned and diploma received — online students are invited to participate in the commencement ceremony on campus in Chicago
+- Same degree earned and diploma received—online graduates are invited to participate in the commencement ceremony on campus in Chicago

 What differentiates this program from other Master of Arts in Counseling programs?